 When Occupational Therapist, Kelly Nesbitt, MOT, OTR/L, began sessions with Grace, she was also completing a rigorous DIRFloortime certification that help therapists learn a coaching model with skilled observations in play for children with ASD or other sensory needs.
 Sessions usually begin with observing what each child is gravitating to in play.
 Kelly shares that tele-therapy really allows therapists to get a real insight into day-to-day life for our clients.
 “I can be a fly on the wall and see their routines and behavior in a tele-therapy appointment.”

 Easterseals DuPage & Fox Valley has six occupational therapists and speech-language pathologists certified in DIRFLoortime- the most in this area.
-This highly-skilled certification, focuses on following the child’s natural emotional interests and at the same time challenging the child towards greater and greater mastery of the social, emotional, and intellectual capacities.
+This highly-skilled certification, focuses on following the child’s natural emotional interests and at the same time challenging the child towards greater mastery of social, emotional, and intellectual capacities.
 With young children these playful interactions may occur on the floor, but go on to include conversations and interactions in other places.
 DIRFloortime emphasizes the critical role of parents and other family members because of the importance of their emotional relationships with the child.
 Learn more about DIRFloortime here.

 Kelly coached Lisa into joining in Grace’s play using certain gestures, voice and expressions to keep her daughter engaged and want to continue to play and do more.
 These sessions work to draw out play interactions so that the child is engaged and relating to the parent for longer and more "robust" interactions, no matter the game or toys the child wants to play with that day.
 The simplest play can have the most beautiful interactions and bonding experiences for a parent and child.